dafyddcrosby/docs.daveops.net/systems-performance.md

 Most to least effective

-* Don’t do it.
+* Don’t do it
-* Do it, but don’t do it again.
+* Do it, but don’t do it again
-* Do it less.
+* Do it less
-* Do it later.
+* Do it later
-* Do it when they’re not looking.
+* Do it when they’re not looking
-* Do it concurrently.
+* Do it concurrently
-* Do it more cheaply.
+* Do it more cheaply

 # sysbench

 ## benchmark CPU